OPM/ResInsight/docs/DerivedResults.md

 ##### Element Nodal On Face

-For each face displayed, (might be an element face or an intersection/intersection box face), a coodinate system is established such that:
+For each face displayed, (might be an element face or an intersection/intersection box face), a coordinate system is established such that:

 - Ez is normal to the face, named N - Normal
 - Ex is horizontal and in the plane of the face, named H - Horizontal